researchintegrity/elis-backend/README.md

 ### Quick Start with Docker (Recommended)

 The easiest way to get the system running is with Docker Compose.
-This starts all required services automatically.
+This starts all required services automatically, including the API, Database, Celery Workers, and Microservices (CBIR, Provenance).

 1. Clone and navigate to the repository: